gk9425/dealBuddy/README.md

 # dealBuddy
 used to share deals with other users to save more
 Deal Buddy
+Uses Ionic framework, angular js and Backand as data source
 Overview:  Application used to share deals with other users to save more.
 In order to app the user need to sign up using a valid email id.
 Backand is being used for storing and retrieving data.
 Once logged in user can do following actions:
 1. Search on active deals shared by other users on home tab.
 If the user likes a particular deal he can respond to it.
 Swipe to left and click respond.
 A modal appears where user can enter description.